 Blackberry Cobbler for Two

-You can make this recipe in Ramekins or in a small cast iron skillet.
+You can make this recipe in Ramekins or in a small cast-iron skillet.
 I like it in the Ramekins better because I can serve it in the bowl it was baked in.
-Fewer dishes to wash makes a happier me.
+Fewer dishes to wash makes me happier.
 Another great thing about this recipe is you can use different fruit such as peach, blueberry, or cherry.

 Ingredients for Blackberry Cobbler for Two: